reduct/assembler/README.md

 > Parses a DOM Node for tags and executes the matching Constructor on each element.
 This module embraces the practice of a 'Single Point of Entry'-Application(SPE).

 ## Why?
-Using a single point of entry reduces the code, instead of writing the following accross all of your sites/apps components:
+Using a single point of entry reduces code and promotes maintainability.
+Instead of writing the following accross all of your sites/apps components:
 ```js
 // An example using jQuery/Zepto.
 $('.myAwesomeApp').each(function(index, node) {